-IMPORTANT: Anyone who wants to make a new claim for ESA, PIP, DLA, IIDB - or request a Work Capability Assessment if the claimant is on Universal Credit - should not delay in making their claim / request.
-Even if the medical assessment is delayed - any award / extra benefit would be 'backdated' - ie based on the date the claim / request was first made.
+- IMPORTANT: Anyone who wants to make a new claim for New Style ESA, PIP, DLA, IIDB - or request a Work Capability Assessment if the claimant is on Universal Credit - should not delay in making their claim / request.
+Even if the medical assessment is delayed (due to the backlog) - any award / extra benefit would be 'backdated' - ie linked to the date the claim / request was first made.

-Anyone already receiving PIP, ESA, Universal Credit or Industrial Injuries Disablement Benefit, will continue to receive their current payments as normal while alternative arrangements are put in place to review or reassess their claim.
+Anyone who was already receiving PIP, ESA, Universal Credit or Industrial Injuries Disablement Benefit, continued to receive their payments as normal while alternative arrangements were put in place to review or reassess their claim.

 On 6 July 2020 a DWP press release said: